x64dbg/DotX64Dbg/README.md

 ## Requirements
 - Net 5.0 SDK.
 - Visual Studio 2019 Community or greater.
-- Vcpkg
-- Zydis

-## Vcpkg
-Vcpkg is currently required with the integration setup.
-This is planned to change in the future.

 ## Building
 After everything is setup you should be open Dotx64Dbg.sln and be able